John Medora: Career

 Later in 1957 he wrote a song called "Do the Bop" with Dave White.
-The "Bop" was a popular dance on the TV show, American Bandstand.Dave White was a member of a local group 'The Juvenaires' and they recorded the song with Madara on lead vocal.Local DJ Artie Singer got a co-writers' credit for the song.
-He took the record to Dick Clark,the host of "America Bandstand".Clark suggested some changes.The lyrics and title were changed to "At the Hop", The Juvenaires became Danny and the Juniors.They recorded the song, this time with Danny Rapp on lead vocal.It became a US number 1 and international hit.
+The "Bop" was a popular dance on the TV show, American Bandstand.
+Dave White was a member of a local group 'The Juvenaires' and they recorded the song with Madara on lead vocal.
+Local DJ Artie Singer got a co-writers' credit for the song.
+He took the record to Dick Clark,the host of American Bandstand.
+Clark suggested some changes.
+The lyrics and title were changed to "At the Hop", The Juvenaires became Danny and the Juniors.
+They recorded the song, this time with Danny Rapp on lead vocal.
+It became a US number 1 and international hit.
 He later co-wrote other hits including "1-2-3" for Len Barry, and "You Don't Own Me" for Lesley Gore.

 In 1965, he and White co-wrote and performed, as the Spokesmen, the song "Dawn of Correction", an answer song to Barry McGuire's hit "Eve of Destruction".
 The song reached number 36 on the Billboard Hot 100.
 The pair also formed their own publishing company which was later sold to Michael Jackson.
 Madara also worked as a record producer, and discovered both Leon Huff and Kenny Gamble (Gamble and Huff), later a successful songwriter and producer attributed to pioneering the style of music known as Philly Soul, and the recording artist Hall and Oates.

 Medora spent two years in Las Vegas working with one of the most successful performers of all time, Wayne Newton.
 He produced two of his albums and further produced and wrote songs for a Christmas television special for Wayne Newton on CBS.
 In the mid 1970s he moved to Los Angeles, and produced music for movies including Cinderella Liberty and Hey Good Lookin', as well as for television.